WingHongCASACE/MDB-indoor-environmental-station/ENCLOSURE.md

 During the term break I (finially) have time to watch the tutorial videos of <a href=https://help.autodesk.com/view/fusion360/ENU/courses/#fusion-360-fundamentals>Fusion 360</a>.
 The self-paced learning resource contains a great variety of functions, such as sketching, solid/ mesh modeling, assembling and manufacturing, designing and simulating.
 It even has a series about electronic basic and another about PCB.
-Many of the functions are impressive, especially those about direct moelling and T-splines which can twist and deform (largely) freely.
+Many of the functions are impressive, especially those about direct moelling and T-splines which can twist and deform with a very large degreen of freedom.
+Another amazing tool is the generative design, which the software can generate models by itself after assigning the thresholds, constraints, and other parameters.
 <br/>
 <br/>
 The geometries (circle and ellipses) on my enclosure were drawn one by one.
 If I have known some functions before, I can automate/duplicate the process to improve efficiency and precision.